-Discover wildlife in Knapdale, Scotland's environmental treasure chest.
-Our unique off-grid centre in the Celtic Rainforest is the home of the beaver and of up-to-the-minute, face-to-face information on our stunning array of wildlife.
+Discover wildlife in Knapdale, home of the Scottish beavers!.
+Our unique off-grid centre in the Atlantic Rainforest is home to a dazzling array of wildlife and environments.
+Let us provide you with up-to-the-minute, face-to-face information on everything this undiscovered corner of Scotland has to offer.

-Visit Knapdale, Scotland's Biodiversity Treasue Chest.
-Within our stunning mosaic of forest, coast, loch, moorland and seashore are all of Scotland's iconic animals: Golden Eagles, red squirrels, otters, pine martens, red deer, harbour seals, hen harriers ospreys and basking sharks.
-Our Celtic Rainforests teem with life from tree top to forest floor.
-One glen may hold 100's of species of lichens, bryophytes and fungi, lungwort, yellow specklebelly, Wilson's filmy fern, hazel gloves, dog tooth lichen, the names are as strange and wonderful as the lives of these organisms.
+Visit Knapdale, Scotland's Nature Treasue Chest.
+Within our stunning mosaic of forest, coast, loch, moorland and seashore are all of Scotland's iconic animals: Golden eagles, red squirrels, otters, pine martens, red deer, harbour seals, hen harriers, ospreys and basking sharks.
+Our Atlantic Rainforests teem with life from tree top to forest floor.
+One glen may hold 100's of species of lichens, bryophytes and fungi.
+Lungwort, yellow specklebelly, Wilson's filmy fern, hazel gloves, dog tooth lichen; the names are as strange and wonderful as the lives of these organisms.
 Rare butterflies such as marsh fritillaries have a stronghold here along with purple hairstreaks and hawk moths.

 Knapdale is famous, of course, for the Scottish Beaver Trial that ran from 2009-14.
-The beavers are here to stay and at Barrandaimh we are perfectly placed to guide you to the centre of their activities.
+The beavers are here to stay and more are curremtly being introduced into the area.
+At Barrandaimh we are perfectly placed to guide you to the centre of their activities.
 We are located in a 400-year old farm building in Knapdale Forest, just a few hundred metres from the nearest beaver lodge.
 Later additions include a cruck-frame barn and what must be Scotland's most unique composting toilet, built in the style of a Norwegian mountain hut.

 We run a series of guided walks and events throughout the year to explore the habitat of these amazing engineers and the many animals and plants that benefit from their activities.